jshuadvd/hacks-n-notes/networks.md

 ## DNS (Domain Name Server)

-- `A` record maps a domain name directly to an IP address
+- `A` record maps a domain name directly to an IP address (preferred)
-- `CNAME` record maps one domain name to another
+- `CNAME` record maps one domain name to another and are less flexible.